Faculty & Staff

 Megan Delatour began playing the viola at the age of eight.
-As a violist, she has had the opportunity to study with musicians.
 Ms. Delatour's experience includes a teaching artist position for the InterSchool Orchestras of America.
 As part of Interschool Orchestra’s summer administrative staff, Ms. Delatour created scholarships to increase students’ access to quality music education by auditioning for 15 slots on viola and cello for students of el Sistema programs to participate in ISO on a full ride.
 Ms. Delatour is also part of the strings teaching faculty of Harmony Program.
 She maintains a private viola studio and has sent several students to participate in All State as well as students who pursued summer study at the Cleveland Institute of Music.
 Ms. Delatour holds a bachelor’s in music education from Queens College.
 Outside of teaching she regularly performs as a violist in her string quartet and was the 2017 MPower Grant Recipient of the Sphinx Organization.
 She is currently the orchestra director of TU, and Artistic Planner for Interschool Orchestras of New York.

 Danielle Harris, Dance

 Danielle Harris graduated valedictorian from the Arnhold Dance Education Masters Program at Hunter College and was also a Professional Division Ailey School student.
 She has served as a background dancer for various Soca recording artists, has performed in an array of dance companies and was a performer for Disney Cruise Line.
 As a first generation American, Ms. Harris loves to incorporate her Bajan heritage into her curriculum here at Talent Unlimited.